-To figure out which product is best for your asphalt, it’s important to understand the benefits sealcoating asphalt is supposed to deliver:
+To figure out which seal coat is best for your asphalt, it’s important to understand the benefits sealcoating asphalt is supposed to deliver:

-The picture below compares a sustainable sealcoat, BioSealcoat, to a coal tar modified asphalt emulsion commonly used in the Midwest.
+The picture below compares BioSealcoat, an soy-based eco-friendly sealer, to a coal tar modified asphalt emulsion commonly used in the Midwest.
 Contractors modify asphalt emulsion products with coal tar additives to provide better performance characteristics.
 This lab experiment simulated three months of UV light a sealer would see in the field using a QUV booth and the results speak for themselves.
 The modified asphalt emulsion is already fading to gray, while the BioSealcoat still retains its uniform black finish.
-If beatification is what you’re after, you’ll be resealing much more often with asphalt emulsion and coal tar sealers than BioSealcoat.
+If beatification is what you’re after, you’ll be resealing less often with BioSealcoat than conventional coal tar or asphalt emulsion products.

 Exposure to oxygen causes asphalt to lose its elasticity.
 When this happens, asphalt is more susceptible to becoming brittle and cracking.
 You can see the process of oxidation when your asphalt fades from its original rich black color to a dull, uneven gray.
 A high-quality sealcoat will prevent oxidation and keep your asphalt looking fresh.
 Coal tar sealcoats are known for forming a hard film over sealed asphalt.
 While this helps with chemical resistance, the film is known to become inflexible and brittle over time.
 This leads to large chunks of the sealcoat chipping off and leaving the substrate vulnerable to oxidation.
 Oxidation is evident in asphalt emulsion-based sealcoats when they begin to lose color and fade to gray within a few months of being applied.

 You’ll need to close your parking lot to traffic while sealcoating your asphalt.
-Any property owner understands the inconvenience and interruption this causes.
-Depending on the size of your parking lot and the product your sealcoating contractor applies, this process can take hours or days.
+Any property owner understands the inconvenience and interruption this causes for guests and tenants.
+Depending on the size of your parking lot and the product your sealcoating contractor applies, this process can take hours or even days.
 The major cause of delays in reopening lots after sealcoating is the required cure time for sealcoat products.
 If you do not allow enough time for sealcoat to cure, the product will run, stick to tires, and show track marks in its finish.
 The sloppy appearance you’d be left with is the opposite of what you hope to accomplish when sealcoating your parking lot.